 - 1. Discipline shall be administered when necessary to protect students, school employees, or property and maintain essential order and discipline. - 2.
 Students shall be treated fairly and equitably.
 Discipline shall be based on a careful assessment of the circumstances of each case. - 3.
-In deciding whether to order suspension, removal to a DAEP or expulsion, the District will consider the following factors regardless of whether the decision concerns a mandatory or discretionary action under the Texas Education Code: self-defense, intent or lack of intent at the time the student engaged in the conduct, a student's disciplinary history and a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct. - 4.
+In deciding whether to place a student in a DAEP, regardless of whether the action is mandatory or discretionary, the campus behavior coordinator shall take into consideration: - a.
+Self-defense, - b.
+Intent or lack of intent at the time the student engaged in the conduct, - c.
+The student's disciplinary history, - d.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct - e.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - f.
+A student's status as homeless. - 4.
 Self-defense may be considered as a mitigating circumstance only when the student has a reasonable belief that the student's response is immediately necessary to protect himself/herself against the other's use or attempted use of improper force that could result in serious bodily injury.
 Reasonable belief in the school setting means a belief that would be held by the school principal or other appropriate administrator in the same circumstances as the actor.
 Each student is responsible and will be held accountable for making every effort to avoid the use of any force and is expected to immediately remove himself or herself from the situation if at all possible and/or contact appropriate school personnel and/or follow the directives of school personnel attempting to assist.
 The District does not approve, sanction, condone or authorize students to use force against another individual, even if that individual provokes, encourages, or instigates a fight or altercation. - 5.
 Offenses End of the School Year: The administration may initiate action against a student who commits a violation of school policy at the conclusion of the school year by implementing such action at the beginning of the following school year. - 6.
-A school district employee or volunteer or an independent contractor of a district may not place a student in seclusion unless it is an emergency situation while awaiting the arrival of law enforcement personnel if the student possesses a weapon and the confinement is necessary to prevent the student from causing bodily harm to the student or another person. - 7.
-If a student is removed from the regular classroom and placed in in-school suspension or another setting other than a disciplinary alternative education program, the District shall offer the student the opportunity to complete, before the beginning of the next school year, each course in which the student was enrolled at the time of the removal.
-Such an opportunity may be provided by any method available, including a correspondence course, distance learning, or summer school. - 8.
+A school district employee or volunteer or an independent contractor of a district may not place a student in seclusion unless it is an emergency situation while awaiting the arrival of law enforcement personnel if the student possesses a weapon and the confinement is necessary to prevent the student from causing bodily harm to the student or another person.

+- 7. If a student is removed from the regular classroom and placed in in-school suspension or another setting other than a disciplinary alternative education program, the District shall offer the student the opportunity to complete, before the beginning of the next school year, each course in which the student was enrolled at the time of the removal.
+Such an opportunity may be provided by any method available, including a correspondence course, distance learning, virtual school, or summer school. - 8.
 If PISD takes disciplinary action (meaning suspension, expulsion, placement in a disciplinary alternative education program, or other limitation in enrollment eligibility of a student), and the student subsequently enrolls in another district or school before the expiration of the period of disciplinary action, PISD shall provide to the district or school in which the student enrolls along with the student's other records a copy of the order of disciplinary action.
 As authorized by Section 37.021, Texas Education Code, the District or school in which the student enrolls may continue the disciplinary action or allow the student to attend regular classes without completing the period of disciplinary action.